 Transition benefits allow certain service members and families to retain some or all of their commissary and exchange privileges:

-- All honorably discharged veterans can shop online at military exchanges, as of November 11, 2017.
+- All honorably discharged veterans can shop online at military exchanges.

 - Retiring service members retain commissary and exchange privileges.